- Occupation:Student, Professional, Retired

 - Familiarity with EA:Very Familiar

-To learn about the potential impact of this activity, see EA Berkeley’s 2016 review of the value of coffee meetings for recruiting prospective local group members.
+To learn about the potential impact of this activity, see EA Berkeley’s 2016 review of the value of coffee meetings for recruiting new members.